 - In the left navigation panel, under Images, click AMIs.

 - Above the table of AMIs, change the Filter from Owned by Me to Private Images.

 - In the Search AMIs… field, type ExtraHop.

 - Select the checkbox next to the ExtraHop Command appliance AMI, and click Launch.

 - On the Choose an Instance Type page, select the instance type that meets the provisioning requirements specified in the System requirements section above.

 - Click Next: Configure Instance Details.

-From the Network drop-down list, select
+Click the Network drop-down list and select one of the

 You must launch the Command appliance in the same environment as the ExtraHop Discover appliances.